backpackcloud/trugger/README.md

   .and(setValue("OK"));
 ```

-This allows more readability, at the cost of another method invocation.
+This allows more readability, at the cost of one more method invocation.

 ### Multiple